rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> n.value()
     358948993845926294385124

-In Python, the range of integers is luckily only limited by the available CPU memory and the *orderLimit* parameter may be adjusted to tackle, if required, digraphs of larger orders than 50.
-The Bachet randomized ranking rule might however need a considerable sampling size in order to achieve convincingly correlated rankings.
+In Python, the range of integers is luckily only limited by the available CPU memory and the *orderLimit* parameter may be adjusted to tackle, if required, outranking digraphs of orders > 50.
+The Bachet randomized ranking rule might however need in these cases a considerable sampling size in order to achieve convincingly correlated ranking results.
 But this issue has still to be explored.

 ..............................................